-6.9 Travel Medical Insurance (TMI)
+7.8.
+Travel Medical Insurance (TMI)

-The consulate is responsible for checking whether the TMI presented by the applicant is adequate, i.e. coverage during the intended stay, in the case of an application for a single or double-entry visa, or for the first intended stay in the case of an application for a multiple-entry visa, before the final decision is taken on the application.
+The consulate shall check whether the TMI presented by the applicant is adequate, i.e. coverage during his intended stay, in case of an application for a single or double-entry visa, or for the first intended stay in case of an application for a multiple-entry visa, before the final decision is taken on the application.